Soil and water sensors¶

 Although most of the time we have been working with air quality sensors and air metrics, we also like to keep an eye on soil and water sensors.
 This page details our integration of water and soil sensors, often interchangeable in some cases.

-Different sensor probes can be selected for different needs.
-For example the setup shown above is designed for soil measurements and includes Atlas Scientific temperature, conductivity and PH probes.
-It also consists of a Chirp Moisture Sensor as described in the above section.
-As an additional example the setup in the figure below is designed for water monitoring on aquaponics systems and includes Atlas Scientific probes for PH, conductivity and dissolved oxygen.
+Different sensor probes can be combined for different configurations.
+For example the setup shown above is designed for soil measurements and includes Atlas Scientific temperature, conductivity and PH probes and a GPS.
+Additional sensors include a Chirp Moisture Sensor as described in the soil section.
+Another example is the setup in the figure below is designed for water monitoring on aquaponics systems and includes Atlas Scientific probes for PH, conductivity and dissolved oxygen.

 Some of the sensors selected are from Atlas Scientific, a New York-based company that converts devices that were originally designed to be used by humans into devices that are specifically designed to be used by robots.
 The sensors are not entirely open source as the other sensors (the Chirp Sensor is a low cost moisture and temperature sensor developed by WeMakeThings: a hackers and engineers collective based in Vilnius, Lithuania).
 However, they are modular and exceptionally well documented by the manufacturer.
 That includes excellent documentation on how to install, calibrate and integrate them with additional existing hardware.
 In this direction, we developed a full library for the SCK to support the sensors via the Auxiliary sensor connector.
 As the sensors can be configured in different ways, we do not provide a full step-by-step guide.
 Instead, we refer to the documentation on the project's repository.